Idaho State Bengals: Football

-In the 2009 campaign, Idaho State's football team boasted a one win record, which wasn't an improvement over the 2008 campaign.
-ISU football's last winning season was the 2018 campaign when they posted a record of 6–5.
+In the 2009 campaign, Idaho State's football team boasted a one-win record, which was not an improvement over the 2008 campaign.
+ISU football's last winning season was the 2018 campaign, when they posted a record of 6–5.
 Previously they had not had a season above .500 since the 2014 campaign (8–4).

-In October 2009 Idaho State University Director of Athletics Jeff Tingey announced that the contract of head football coach John Zamberlin would be extended for two more years, meaning Zamberin was on the Bengals sidelines manning the program through the 2011 season.

-Hired in late December 2006, Zamberlin's record at ISU is just 4–25.
-The decision has been highly criticized by many students, faculty, and community members.
-The administration have stood by their decision, citing an increase in athlete attendance in classes and graduation rates as a direct result of Zamberlin's coaching.
+In October 2009, Idaho State University Director of Athletics Jeff Tingey announced that the contract of head football coach John Zamberlin would be extended for two more years, meaning Zamberin would be on the Bengals' sidelines manning the program through the 2011 season.
+Hired in late December 2006, Zamberlin's record at ISU was just 4–25.
+The decision was highly criticized by many students, faculty, and community members.
+The administration stood by their decision, citing an increase in athlete attendance in classes and graduation rates as a direct result of Zamberlin's coaching.

 In 2010, the Bengals went 1–10 overall and 0–8 in the Big Sky Conference.
-Zamberlin was fired and former Eastern Washington and Montana State coach, Mike Kramer, was hired.
+Zamberlin was fired, and former Eastern Washington and Montana State coach, Mike Kramer, was hired.

 Idaho State used to enjoy healthy rivalries with both the University of Idaho and Boise State University when all three schools were members of the Big Sky Conference.
 When both Idaho and BSU left the Big Sky in 1996 to move up to Division I-A, Idaho State University lost their main rivals, and Weber State of nearby Ogden, Utah became Idaho State's main rival.
-However, Idaho did move back down to Division 1-AA in 2018, resparking the rivalry between the two schools.
+However, Idaho moved back down to Division 1-AA in 2018, resparking the rivalry between the two schools.
 Since 2018, they played an annual rivalry game nicknamed Battle of the Domes.
-Idaho State has won 2 out of the 4 games under the Battle of the Domes branding.
+Idaho State has won two out of the four games under the Battle of the Domes branding.